 - j.
 Member Transitions.
 The MCP shall conduct all member transition activities in accordance with the ODM-approved Transition Plan and in accordance with ODM requirements.
 When relinquishing members to ODM or ODM designee(s), the MCP is responsible for notifying ODM and/or ODM designee(s) of pertinent information related to the special needs of transitioning members.
 The MCP shall transfer member data to ODM and/or ODM's designee(s) within the time period and in a file format as specified by ODM. - k.
 Data Files.
 In order to assist members with transition and continuity of care, the MCP shall create data files to be shared with each newly enrolling ODM designee.
 The data files shall be provided by the MCP in a consistent format specified by ODM and may include information on the following: care management, prior authorizations, inpatient facility stays, PCP assignments, and pregnant members.
 The timeline for providing these files will be at the discretion of ODM.
 The terminating MCP will be responsible for all costs associated with data sharing and for ensuring the accuracy and data quality of the files. - 3.
 Termination due to Non-selection through ODM Procurement Processes.
 Should this Agreement end or not be extended in the event the MCP is not awarded a provider agreement as a result of an ODM procurement and selection process, the MCP has no right to appeal the selection process under ORC Chapter 119 pursuant to ORC section 5164.38 and will be required to comply with the following: - a.
 Transition Plan.
 Subject to ODM review and approval, the MCP shall submit a Transition Plan within 10 days of the MCP receiving notification that the MCP was not selected as a contractor as a result of a procurement process (expiration).
 The MCP shall make revisions to the Transition Plan as necessary to obtain ODM approval.
-The MCP's Transition Plan shall include, but is not limited to, the following: - i.
+The MCP's Transition Plan shall include the following: - i.
 The MCP's agreement to comply with all duties and obligations incurred prior to the effective date of the Agreement termination due to non-selection, including the performance of ongoing functions, and the submission of all reports and deliverables. - ii.
 The identification of the MCP's Transition Coordinator, the MCP's single point of contact responsible for coordinating the MCP's transition activities. - iii.
 The proposed submission timeframes for all outstanding reports and deliverables as identified by ODM. - iv.
-The MCP's communication plan, including the MCP's written notifications and proposed timeline to notify all subcontractors and members of the termination. - v.
-The MCP's member transition plan to support an efficient and seamless transition of members from coverage under this Agreement to coverage under any new arrangement developed by ODM.
+The member outreach workflow identifying the approach and timing of outreach to members impacted by the termination/nonrenewal. - v.
+The MCP's communication plan, including the MCP's written notifications and proposed timeline to notify all subcontractors and members of the termination.
+The MCP's communication plan shall include the following notifications: - 1.
+Provider Notification.
+The MCP shall notify contracted providers at least 55 calendar days prior to the effective date of termination.
+The provider notification shall be approved by ODM prior to distribution.